AradCohen/Magshimim-Challenges/README.md

 curl http://localhost:80/
 ```
 The server response should be "Hello , World!"

-With the curl command, we sent a request to Nginx, a server that acts as a "reverse proxy."
+With the curl command, we sent a request to Nginx, a server that acts as a "reverse proxy".
 Nginx passes the request to the Flask application and returns the result to us.

 (Bonus: read more about the curl command using `man curl`, it is one of the most valuable commands out there)